HunnTeRUS/HunterMarketApp-Frontend/README.md

 # HunterMarketApp-Frontend
-This is a frontend part of one of my projects, that i made and is private in my github.
+This is a frontend part of one of my projects, called HunterMarketApp.
 The app simulates a e-commerce service, with users profiles and their informations, list of products with photos, description and price, discounts, categories and etc.

 I did not create functions to purchase products, just a simulation.
 <br>